ALWAYS READY 2SERVE!

 For God has not given us a spirit of fear, but of power, of love and of a sound mind.
 2 Timothy 1:7

-2Serve provides life changing experiences for academy and college age young people by involving them in the mission of the Seventh-day Adventist Church through FEMA CERT (Community Emergency Response Team) training and opportunities to safely and effectively aid survivors of a disaster.
+2Serve provides life changing experiences for all ages particularly academy and college age young people by involving them in the mission of the Seventh-day Adventist Church through FEMA CERT (Community Emergency Response Team) training and opportunities to safely and effectively aid survivors of a disaster.

 In Matthew 24:14 (NIV) Jesus said, “And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.”
 Since Jesus has not returned there is still work to be done in spreading the gospel to the whole world.
 Ellen Whites tells us in the 5th Volume of the Testimonies “The work which the church has failed to do in a time of peace and prosperity, she will have to do in a terrible crisis, under most discouraging, forbidding, circumstances.”
 5T p.
 463